numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

 There are two other arguments that we think *might* be important to pass to ``__array_ufunc__`` implementations:

-- Access to the non-dispatched function (i.e., before wrapping with ``array_function_dispatch``) in ``ndarray.__array_function__`` would allow use to drop special case logic for that method from ``try_array_function_override``.
+- Access to the non-dispatched implementation (i.e., before wrapping with ``array_function_dispatch``) in ``ndarray.__array_function__`` would allow us to drop special case logic for that method from ``array_function_implementation_or_override``.
 - Access to the ``dispatcher`` function passed into ``array_function_dispatch()`` would allow ``__array_function__`` implementations to determine the list of "array-like" arguments in a generic